nrdg/groupyr/doc/faq.rst

 Frequently Asked Questions
 ==========================

-Here we'll maintain a list of frequently asked questions about *Groupyr*.
+Here we'll maintain a list of frequently asked questions about *groupyr*.
 Do you have a question that isn't addressed here?
 If so, please see our `getting help page <getting_help.html>`_ for information about how to file a new issue.